 - tell your doctor if you have or have ever had any other heart problems.

-- tell your doctor if you are pregnant or plan to become pregnant.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 You should not become pregnant while you are taking ivabradine.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while taking ivabradine call your doctor.

 - you should know that ivabradine may affect your vision, especially when the brightness of the light around you changes.
 This may include seeing bright spots, bright circles around lights, bright colored lights, seeing double, and other unusual problems with your vision.
 These vision problems are most common when you first start taking ivabradine and they usually go away after a few months of treatment with this medication.
 Do not drive a car, especially at night, or operate machinery until you know how this medication affects you.

 What special dietary instructions should I follow?

 Do not eat grapefruit or drink grapefruit juice while taking this medication.

 What should I do if I forget a dose?